 3. Should We Automate Regression Tests, Or Not?

 Automated regression tools are typically recommended for large, complicated applications built at the commercial or enterprise level.
 Manual testing is only effective in small, simple organizations – and even then, it is typically only implemented due to budgetary constraints.

-For other companies with fewer people on the testing team, automating the regression testing process can speed things up and make them run more smoothly.
+For other companies with fewer people on the testing team, automating the regression testing process can speed things up and make them run more smoothly, ultimately leading to more agility in testing.
 If you’re unsure whether you should or shouldn’t automate regression testing, a manual and automated testing hybrid can be an effective option.

 Regression Testing Process

 The regression testing life cycle will allow you to get to the root of any issues and allow the development team to make the appropriate adjustments.